Elphel/ezynq/README.md

    suspect a hardware problem.
 3. Bitstream loading is not tested, current code does not enable level shifters - it may be more appropriate to do just before loading of the bitstream.
+4. Write level training for DDR memory doesn't work in MicroZed and ZC706

 ## Trademark notices